Trellon/fontography/README.md

 Yep.
 But it's easy to switch to sass-maps, when you have a rendering engine that supports them.

-#### Is one approach faster than another?
+#### Is one engine faster than another?

 Nope.
-With around 100 styles in the registry, there does not appear to be an impact on performance.
+With around 100 styles in the registry, there does not appear to be an impact on performance when using maps or extend statements.